BasselMawla/slot-machine/README.md

 # slot-machine

- A simple slot machine game using Pixi.js
+A simple slot machine game using Pixi.js.
+Requires pixi.js in the main directory, which can be downloaded from https://pixijs.com/.